Religious sister takes mobile care through the mountains to reach sick and uninsured

 The vast majority of her patients are not Catholic.
 In fact, their first exposure to the Catholic Church is often Sister Mary Lisa, her staff of six and a team of 100 active volunteers.
 There perhaps could be no better introduction to the Catholic Church than to see their love in action.

 The clinic covers a lot of ground.
 Last year the clinic traveled nearly 11,000 miles in order to bring free, high-quality health care to the poor.
-SMLC has 10 locations and will see over 1,500 patients this year alone with the help of a network of 100 healthcare professionals who lend their medical expertise to the mission.
+SMLC has 10 locations and will conduct over 1,500 patient visits this year alone with the help of a network of 100 healthcare professionals who lend their medical expertise to the mission.

 Pope Francis said, “Even when healing is not possible, care can always be given.”
 Sister Mary Lisa exemplifies this by walking with each patient in each of their unique circumstances.
 She never separates the healing of the body from the ministry to the soul.
 She said,